 - Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR) – regards the Southern Ocean as an integrated ecosystem, protects species and regulates fishing.
 The AAD leads Australia’s scientific and policy effort within CCAMLR.

-We bring Antarctica closer to all Australians through our popular website, special publications, educational resources, and by making Antarctica accessible to film makers, journalists, writers and artists through the annual Australian Antarctic Arts Fellowship.
+We bring Antarctica closer to all Australians through our popular website, special publications, educational resources, and by making Antarctica accessible to film makers, journalists, writers and artists through the annual Australian Antarctic Arts Fellowship and Media Program.
 We also manage a substantial polar research library and collections of photographs and audio-visual materials that form a major part of Australia’s Antarctic heritage.